 Include a cover letter, which addresses your career history, present and future artistic aspirations, and reasons for pursuing this degree.

 If a live audition is granted, the following will be expected:

 - The applicant will present a live performance presentation with a provided rhythm section.

 - The applicant will be expected to perform two jazz standards submitted at the time of your audition by Professor Leali (with the provided rhythm section).

 - The applicant's knowledge of the history of jazz saxophone will be examined in the format of a verbal presentation.

 - Trombone All pre-screening DMA auditions for jazz trombone must be in digital video format.
-Students must include links to videos available online or communicate with Prof. Steve Wiest and Tony Baker to make the videos available for file transfer.
+Students must include links to videos available online in the College of Music application.
 Studio quality in both audio and video is required.
 Applicants are required to include a selection of standards, originals and original arrangements all that showcase the applicant’s ability to improvise as well as play in an ensemble.
 The total duration of the videos submitted must not exceed 40 minutes.
 If a live audition is granted, the applicant's sight-reading skills will be assessed along with an additional live performance presentation consisting of:

 - Confirmation (Charlie Parker).
 Play the melody and improvise